About Rocket Fund

 Can I split funding for one project into several projects?

 Yes.
 The advantage of doing this is that people might be more interested in one aspect of your plans than another and, in doing so, you're giving them the freedom to choose where to put their money.
-You might also be able to break down a larger project to enable you to get your idea under our £1,500 cap per project.

 Can I share my project with friends before I submit?